Celebrating Multicultural Queensland program

 Help with applying

-If after reading the guidelines you still have questions or you require further information about the program, you can contact the Department of Children, Youth Justice and Multicultural Affairs by email at MAfunding@cyjma.qld.gov.au.
+If after reading the guidelines you still have questions or you require further information about the program, you can contact the department by email at MAQfunding@des.qld.gov.au.

 For more information about applying online, you can read the SmartyGrants – Help Guide for Applicants.
-If you are having difficulties with your SmartyGrants account, you can contact SmartyGrants Technical Support on (03) 9320 6888 or service@smartygrants.com.au.
-Support desk hours are 9:00am to 5:00pm AEST, Monday to Friday.
+If you are need assistance with your SmartyGrants account, you can contact SmartyGrants Technical Support on (03) 9320 6888 or service@smartygrants.com.au.
+Support desk hours are 9am to 5pm AEST, Monday to Friday.

 Successful applicants